Opentrons/opentrons/README.md

     concentration: null, // optional number, a %
     description: 'blah', // optional string

-    individualized: true // when false, ignore wellDetails
+    individualize: true // when false, ignore wellDetails
-    // (we should probably delete wellDetails if individualized is set false -> true) },
+    // (we should probably delete wellDetails if individualize is set false -> true) },
   {
     name: 'Control',